 Major components of the management system include:

-- Establishing an ISO 14001 committee and lead representative to drive the EMS at all levels of the company.
+- Establishing a committee and lead representative to drive the EMS at all levels of the company.

 - Identifying and evaluating environmental impacts from facility operations.